patriziawatlington/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance can be important, it's often more efficient to write clear and simple code first, then optimize only where necessary.
 Over-optimizing early on can lead to complicated, hard-to-maintain code that may not even provide significant performance benefits.
 It's better to focus on writing correct and understandable code, and optimize only after profiling and identifying bottlenecks.

+# 2023-12-12
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clear, simple code first and optimize only when needed.